Our Range of Breast Pumps in Sri Lanka

 To remove the milk, place the breast shield on your breast and hold it.
 You can adjust the shield as needed.
 Make sure that the shield is in the middle of your nipple.
 A wrong placement affects suction.

 After placing it, turn on the machine and milk will begin flowing in the bottle within minutes.
-The electric pumps can adjust the speed of suction automatically as well according to the sucking motions of the baby.
+The electric breast pumps can adjust the speed of suction automatically as well according to the sucking motions of the baby.

-Keep in mind that pumping through an electric pump should never be discomforting or painful.
+Keep in mind that pumping through an electric breast pump should never be discomforting or painful.
 If it is painful, you are doing it wrong!

 Double Electric Breast Pumps